huybang2017/dotfiles/README.md

 - `bash`: The scripts are written in Bash, so ensure that Bash is installed on your system.
-- `git`: The setup script clones repositories from GitHub, so Git must be installed.
+- `git`: The setup script clones repositories from GitHub, so Git must be installed and must setup ssh.

 If any of the dependencies are missing, please install them before running the setup script.